Harshita2766/Misty-moods/README.md

 ## 🚀 Project Overview

-Misty Moods forecasts weather conditions using 23 essential weather parameters.
+Misty Moods forecasts weather conditions using the essential weather parameters.
 The project aims to simplify weather data interpretation and provide real-time insights through an automated pipeline and a dynamic Supabase dashboard.

 ---